⟵ hearthere ⟶

 Search — search, the result of which is shown in json.

-Configuring search data in the target table
+Configure search data in the target table

 Create a field of type data with name = ttm_search (mandatory!) in the target table.
 The search will be updated when this field is added (row), changed, and deleted (row).
-The content of this field is passed to the search database, which should match the format:
+The content of this field is passed to the search database, which must match the format:

 {